John Manners, 5th Duke of Rutland: Background

-Styled Lord Roos from birth, he was born at Knightsbridge, London, the eldest son of Charles Manners, 4th Duke of Rutland, by Lady Mary Isabella Somerset, daughter of Charles Somerset, 4th Duke of Beaufort.
+Styled Lord Roos the first year of his life, Rutland was born at Knightsbridge, London, the eldest son of Charles Manners, 4th Duke of Rutland, by Lady Mary Isabella Somerset, daughter of Charles Somerset, 4th Duke of Beaufort.
 He was the grandson of John Manners, Marquess of Granby, and the brother of Lord Charles Manners and Lord Robert Manners.
-He became known as the Marquess of Granby when his father succeeded to the dukedom in 1779.
-In 1787 he himself succeeded to the dukedom on the death of his father.
+He was styled as the Marquess of Granby when his father succeeded to the dukedom in 1779.
+In 1787, he inherited the dukedom at only 9 years of age upon the unexpected death of his father at age 37.

+He was educated at Trinity College, Cambridge, leaving with an M.A. degree in 1797.

 Public life

-Rutland was Lord Lieutenant of Leicestershire between 1799 and 1857.
+A peer from age 9, Rutland was unable to serve in the House of Commons, taking his seat in the House of Lords instead in 1799 after leaving Cambridge.
+He was strongly supportive of the Prime Minister William Pitt the Younger and subsequent Tory ministries.
+He held a conservative opinion on matters of church and state, and opposed the relaxation of the Test and Corporation Acts that restricted public office holders to members of the Church of England.
+He also opposed the Roman Catholic Relief Act 1813, which extended additional rights to Irish Roman Catholics.
+He was Lord Lieutenant of Leicestershire between 1799 and 1857.

 He was also a prominent owner and breeder of Thoroughbred racehorses.
 His most successful horse was Cadland, which won The Derby in 1828.

 Rutland was fictionalized as "the duke" in Benjamin Disraeli's novel Coningsby.
 His two sons also figured as "the marquis of Beaumanoir" and "Lord Henry Sidney".